 Like many winemakers I have met, they are concerned about harvests moving forward and alcohol levels moving upwards as temperatures rise.
 North facing terroir, which offers a freshness to their wines, helps with temperature control naturally, says Ostiane.
 She also notes that natural yeasts may be able to able to adapt over time.

-So here’s the podcast with Ostiane below, talking about their wines and sustainability work, and some photos of the place are below that.
+So here’s the podcast with Ostiane below, talking about their wines and sustainability work.